Kriegspiel (chess)

 On the Internet Chess Club, Kriegspiel is called Wild 16.

+Kriegspiel is similar to Dark chess.

 Rules

 There are several different for Kriegspiel.
 The rules offered on the Chess Variant Pages are as follows.

 The game is played with three boards, one for each player; the third is for the umpire (and spectators).
 Each opponent knows the exact position of just their own pieces, and does not know where the opponent's pieces are (but can keep track of how many there are).
 Only the umpire knows the position of the game.
 The game proceeds in the following way: